ibm-cloud-docs/account/iam-authorizations.md

 Use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) to create or remove an authorization that grants one service access to another service.
 Use authorization delegation to automatically create access policies that grant access to dependent services.
 {: shortdesc}

-Many of the capabilities of the IAM system are focused on managing and enforcing user and application access to {{site.data.keyword.Bluemix_notm}} resources.
+Many of the capabilities of IAM are focused on managing and enforcing user and application access to {{site.data.keyword.Bluemix_notm}} resources.
 However, you might encounter other scenarios in which you need to provide one service with access to a user's resource in another service.
 This type of access is called an authorization.

 In an authorization, the source service is the service that is granted access to the target service.
 The roles that you select define the level of access for the source service.
 The target service is the service that you are granting permission to be accessed by the source service based on the roles that you assign.
 A source service can be in the same account where the authorization is created or in another account.
 The target service is always in the account where the authorization is created.
 You can view whether the source service is located in the current account or another account by viewing the Source account column for the specific authorization on the [Authorizations](/iam/authorizations) page in the {{site.data.keyword.Bluemix}} console.